 We were made for such a time as this.
 And so were you.

 We know that every crisis is different.
 Every response is unique.
 That’s why we’re nimble and agile.
-We pivoted our entire organization to prevent the spread of COVID-19 and to support local health systems in responding to it.
+We pivoted our entire organization to prevent the spread of COVID-19 and to support local health systems.
 Every day brings more confirmed cases, new information and changing needs.